 Lodges are clean, hygienic and comparatively cheaper as compared to some grand Hotels.
 They provide much better facilities like WiFi and warm water for a bath.
 At least, this is what my family trip to Velankanni experience has taught me.

-Once settled and freshened up, we attended the procession, morning mass and visited all the churches and chapels.
+Once settled and freshened up, we attended the procession, and morning mass and visited all the churches and chapels.
 Also, took lovely photographs.
 Taking Photographs inside the church was prohibited and hence we respected the rules by not breaking them.

 Lastly, we bought some sweets and Prasad for our dear ones.
-We also visited Velankanni beach and had lots of fun.
+We also visited Velankanni Beach and had lots of fun.

 Budget stay tips